First up, if you would prefer to learn about how to connect your MIDI keyboard to an iPad (or computer) with cables, we now have a this great video:

 So there are two possible scenarios:

-SCENARIO ONE: If your MIDI keyboard has its own power supply / cable that you can plug into a wall...
+SCENARIO 1: If your MIDI keyboard has its own power supply / cable that you can plug into a wall...

 then you can use any of the various cable / connection options available from Apple.